hardlyardi/runtest/README.md

 # Runtest

-Runtest is an advanced testing framework designed for easily constructing "airtight" testing environments in lune.
+Runtest is a testing framework designed for easily constructing robust testing environments in lune.

 `example.spec.luau`